Social Democratic Party (UK, 1990–present): Formation

-The second incarnation of the Social Democratic Party, often referred to as "the continuing SDP", decided to dissolve itself after a disastrous result in the May 1990 Bootle by-election.
+The second incarnation of the Social Democratic Party, often referred to as "the continuing SDP", decided to dissolve itself following a disastrous result in the May 1990 Bootle by-election.
 However, a number of SDP activists met and voted to continue the party in defiance of the National Executive.
 The continuing group was led by Jack Holmes, who by polling fewer votes than the Official Monster Raving Loony Party at the Bootle by-election had caused the party's end.
 The much-reduced SDP decided to fight the 1991 Neath by-election.
 With Holmes serving as the party's election agent, the SDP candidate received 5.3% of the vote—only 174 votes behind the fourth-placed Liberal Democrats, although the SDP candidate joined the Lib Dems shortly after.
-The party subsequently won just 3 seats on the Neath Port Talbot County Borough Council within the next 8 years after.
+The party subsequently won just three seats on the Neath Port Talbot County Borough Council during the next eight years.